Person-in-existence/revisionProgram/files.md

 ---

+## Settings:

+Settings are stored in key-value pairs.
+The key and value are separated by an "=".
+Example:

+> dark_mode=true

+The key must be in all lowercase, with no spaces (underscores only).

+Settings have no file extension, but are stored in the file "settings"

+---

 ## Document Requirements:
 All documents *must* begin with a title, in the "String" standard method format. <br>
 This is used to get the titles for lists of files.